 Stakeholders engaged in the process and development of the Capitol Region's RTSP include representatives from the four E's.
-In order to ensure stakeholder input, the Capitol Region Council of Governments (CRCOG) member municipalities were involved with the plan development from the onset of the study.
-The following is a list of some of the involved safety partners.
+In order to ensure stakeholder input, the Capitol Region Council of Governments (CRCOG) member municipalities listed below were involved with the plan development from the onset of the study.
 Under each Municipal Report there are additional stakeholders that participated in the Plan.